Vintage Button Guide: Ways to Identify Antique Buttons

 Cleaning Antique or Vintage Buttons in General

 It's best to take the safest route when cleaning vintage buttons.
 Just about every source recommended a dry soft cloth for most of the buttons.
 Some places said NO water at all and others said it was okay to use it on some.
 The suggestions I wrote were just a compilation of suggestions from several different sites.
-One of the most in depth and detailed guides I found about how to clean antique buttons is a PDF file which you can download and print.
-You can get the PDF here.

 There are other types of vintage buttons but I've covered many of them.
 I need to add that I am not a button expert- not at all.
 This is just the information I have found through my own research from what I felt were trusted antique button resources.
 The photos are actual photos of the buttons I recently acquired.
 If anyone reads this that has experience with antique buttons I would love to hear from you and get your input.